 To provide superior preparation for college.

-- In order to prepare students for college, the school must not only provide a rigorous academic program but also help students develop the necessary personal skills to function well in a college setting.
+- To prepare students for college, the school provides a rigorous academic program and helps students develop the necessary personal skills to function well in a college setting.

 - The school serves students with a wide range of academic abilities; therefore, the emphasis in college counseling is to guide students toward a selection of colleges appropriate to their abilities, skills, and interests.

-- Students are expected to master essential skills in a learning environment that emphasizes the student as worker; therefore, the school’s curriculum is based on the traditional liberal arts with active, experiential learning as its foundation.
+- Students are expected to master essential skills in a learning environment that emphasizes the student as worker.
+The school’s curriculum is based on the traditional liberal arts with active, experiential learning as its foundation.